risonakamo/album-renamer/design/album renamer implementation planning.md

     - maybe fade them out a little and make it bluish?
 - remove button for group
 - make title area taller so easier to drag things into
+- move image group state manipulation into custom hook or use redux
+- fix some slight flashing when reordering

 # things to decide
 - ~~what to do if dragged an item that was not selected while a selection is going on~~